slip-slap/slip-slap.github.io/_posts/2020-06-05-work-word-common.md

 2. The noun "research" means more like a whole body of research including many individual studies.
 - The research field, the lifetime achievement of a scientist or research team.

+#### in respect to
+1. You use with respect to say what something relates to .

+#### case and situation
+1. As a noun, "situation" is the way in which something is poisition and its surroundings.
+2. While case is an event.

+#### indicate and denote
+1. Both can mean the same thing(a sign of something)
+2. However, indicate can mean show or point out.

 #### Reference